jefferywmoore/CISSP-Study-Resources/CISSP-Domain-2-2024+Objectives.md

   - Organizations classify data using labels
     - government classification labels include:
       - **Top Secret**: if disclosed, could cause massive damage to national security, such as the disclosure of spy satellite information
+      - **Confidential**: applied to information that if disclosed would likely cause damage to the national security
       - **Secret**: if disclosed, can adversely affect national security
       - **Unclassified**: not sensitive
     - non-government organizations use labels such as: